 3. Express your gratitude

-No matter the length of time you have spent with the company or the experiences you have had, it is always good to express your thanks to your boss and team.
+No matter the length of time you have spent with the company or your experiences, it is always good to express your thanks to your boss and team.

 4. Offer to assist in exit formalities

-They may include anything from detailed handovers, filing, and project completion to exit interviews.
+You can include a couple of lines stating what you are prepared to do, anything from detailed handovers, filing, and project completion to exit interviews.

 You may also offer to train a replacement should they be able to hire one, before you leave the company.